nathan-wick/wick-apps-frontend/README.md

 ### Update Entry Widget

-Update your `main.dart` file to use a `WickWidgetApplication` widget as the entry point of your
+Update your application's entry widget to be a `WickWidgetApplication`:
-application:

 ```dart
 import 'package:flutter/material.dart';